samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> This week up the volume slightly and run an Easy-Moderate 60 minutes at RPE6
+> This week up the volume slightly and run an Easy-Moderate 60min at RPE6 pace
-> pace with another mid-run 6x20-second relaxed sprints at RPE10 with 40 seconds
+> with another mid-run 6x20-second relaxed sprints at RPE10 with 40 seconds of
-> of rest after each.
+> rest after each.

 ### Saturday

 * **Name**: Longfellow
 * **Duration**: 4 hours
-* **TSS**: 181.0
+* **TSS**: 180.0
 * **NP**: 134
 * **IF**: 67%

 **Description**:

-> Longfellow is 4 hours of Aerobic Endurance spent between 65-75% FTP.
+> Longfellow is 4 hours of aerobic Endurance riding spent between 65-75% FTP.

 ### Sunday